Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Deterministic velocity averaging

 \begin{proof} In what follows, it is always understood that the functions $u_n=u_n(t,\mx,\mlambda)$ and the later introduced $v_n=v_n(t,\mx)$ are defined respectively on $\R^{d+1+m}$ and $\R^{d+1}$, by extension taking the value zero for $t<0$.

-To analyze the $H$-distribution (denoted by $B$), we first derive the localization principle from the kinetic equation \eqref{eq-1}, as is customary.
+To analyse the $H$-distribution (denoted by $B$), we first derive the localization principle from the kinetic equation \eqref{eq-1}, as is customary.
 The localization principle helps describing the support of the micro-local defect functional $B$.
-For fixed $\tilde{\rho}\in C^{N_\mlambda}_c(\R^m)$ and $\tilde{\ph}\in C^1_c(\R^{d+1})$, let $V$ be the ${L}^\infty(\R^{d+1})$ weak-$\star$ limit obtained along a subsequence (not relabeled) of the functions $V_n$ defined as follows:
+For fixed $\tilde{\rho}\in C^{N_\mlambda}_c(\R^m)$ and $\tilde{\ph}\in C^1_c(\R^{d+1})$, let $V$ be the ${L}^\infty(\R^{d+1})$ weak-$\star$ limit obtained along a subsequence (not relabelled) of the functions $V_n$ defined as follows: